Heavy-quark transport coefficients in a hot viscous quark-gluon plasma medium: Heavy-quark drag and diffusion in the viscous QGP

 where $A_i$ is given by

-$g_Q$ being the statistical degeneracy of the HQ propagating in the medium.
-The above expression indicates that the drag coefficient is the measure of the thermal average of the momentum transfer, $p-p^\prime$ due to interaction weighted by the square of the invariant amplitude, $\overline{\mid M\mid^2}$.
+$g_Q$ being the statistical degeneracy of the HQ propagating through the medium.
+The expression for $\gamma$ indicates that the drag coefficient is the measure of the thermal average of the momentum transfer, $p-p^\prime$ due to interaction weighted by the square of the invariant amplitude, $\overline{\mid M\mid^2}$.
 The factor $f(q)$ denotes the thermal phase space for the particle in the medium.
-We shall see in the subsequent subsection that $f(q)$ will involve three types of thermal phase space distribution corresponding to the gluons, light-quarks (up and down) and the strange quarks and their anti-quarks.
+We shall see in the subsequent subsection that $f(q)$ will involve three types of thermal phase space distribution corresponding to the gluons ($g$), light-quarks ($q\equiv$ up and down) and the strange quarks ($s$) and their anti-quarks.
 Therefore, $f(q)$ jointly denote these three sectors as,

-in the absence of the dissipative effects coming through the shear and the bulk viscosity.
+in the absence of any dissipative effects.
 It may be recalled here that for zero baryonic chemical potential the thermal phase space for quarks and anti-quarks are same.
 In the presence of dissipation, we denote it as,

 We shall discuss these distributions in the subsequent subsections.